 If you’ve been looking for ways to incorporate Filipino languages and culture into your daily routine, you’re in the right place!
 Reading bilingual books is an easy way to introduce a new language.
 Our blog features book reviews, tips, and giveaways.
-Be sure to check out our monthly vocabulary themes on Instagram @readfilipino.

 Read Filipino was created to promote Filipino languages and culture through reading.
 The name Read Filipino was chosen to include the variety of languages (dialects) from the Philippines.
 We currently focus on books and resources in Tagalog, Ilokano and Cebuano.
 We hope to offer other languages of the Philippines in the future.